e0ipso/entity_process_callback/README.md

  ame|value|%sam%|like>                     separated by commas.
 Ignored when ids is populated.
  --ids=<1,4,66>                            Supply a comma-separated list of entity ids to process.
                                            If empty all entities are assumed.
+ --queue                                   Put the items in a queue to be processed asynchronously.
  --size=<10>                               Number of entities to populate per run.
 Defaults to 10.

 Aliases: epc, ep-callback